Pereire brothers: Family

-The brothers' grandfather was Jacob Rodrigues Pereira, one of the inventors of manual language for the deaf, who was born in Spain and established himself in France in 1741, where he became an interpreter for King Louis XV.
+The brothers' grandfather was Jacob Rodrigues Pereira, one of the inventors of sign language for the deaf, who was born in Spain and established himself in France in 1741, where he became an interpreter for King Louis XV.
 Jacob Rodrigues Pereire (as he went by in French) married Miriam Lopès Dias, a Sephardic Jew from Bayonne, in Bordeaux in 1766.
 Their son Isaac (1770-1806) was conscripted during the French Revolutionary Wars and in 1800 married Rebecca Henriette Lopès Fonseca (1777-1827), daughter of Mardochée Lopès Fonseca and Esther de Daniel Delvaille, both also Sephardic Jews from Bayonne who had moved to Bordeaux in 1788.
-They had three male children, of whom the second, Mardochée Télèphe (1803-1820) died in young age.
+They had three sons, of whom the second, Mardochée Télèphe (1803-1820) died in young age.

 In 1824 Emile Pereire married his cousin Herminie Rodrigues, whose mother was Henriette's sister.
 They had five surviving children: Fanny (born 1825), Cécile (born 1829), Claire (born 1834), Isaac-Emile (known as Emile II, born 1840) and Henry (born 1841).

 In 1830 Isaac Pereire married Rachel Laurence Lopès Fonseca, a cousin of both him and Herminie; they had two sons, Eugène (born 1831) and Georges (born 1836).
 After Laurence's untimely death in 1837 he remarried with his niece Fanny in August 1841.
 Their three surviving children were Gustave (born 1846), Henriette (born 1853) and Jeanne (born 1856).
 Two other boys, Jules (1843) and Julien (1845) died in infancy, and a disabled one, Edouard, died in 1876 at age twenty-one.

 Eugène, Emile II, Henry and Gustave all studied at École Centrale Paris.
 Several of the Pereire children married into established families of French haute finance and business elite.
 Claire in 1853 married Georges Thurneyssen, son of the Protestant banker and Pereire business partner Auguste Thurneyssen.
 Eugène in 1859 married Juliette Betzi Fould, daughter of Emile Fould, the Pereires' notary and himself a cousin of Achille Fould.
 Emile II in 1864 married Suzanne Chevalier, daughter of Michel Chevalier's brother Auguste.
 Henriette married Eugène Mir, a businessman and politician.

 Eugène Pereire, Isaac's elder son, led much of the remaining family business upon his father's death in 1880.
 His granddaughter Noémie Halphen married Maurice de Rothschild from the family of the Pereires' longstanding competitors.
 Gustave's son Alfred Pereire was a noted historian and bibliographer.